18 Things to Know Before Moving to Arizona [2024]

 Take a break from the summer heat with a stop at a museum or gallery.
 You can't go wrong with the Scottsdale Museum of Contemporary Art or the Phoenix Art Museum.
 They're both regarded as some of the state's best museums.

-Now that we've covered the glory of the Grand Canyon, there's plenty more to see and do around Arizona.
-The Red Rocks of Sedona attract travelers looking for spectacular views and restorative relaxation.
+We've covered the glory of the Grand Canyon, but there's plenty more to see and do around Arizona.
+The stunning Red Rocks of Sedona attract travelers looking for spectacular views and restorative relaxation.
 The city is a worldwide spiritual mecca that attracts healers and those interested in the metaphysical.
+If you want to experience the closest we have to a Mars-like environment in your lifetime, take a walk around Sedona.

 You can also take a dip at Verde Hot Springs and enjoy the nearby waterfalls and swimming holes.
 Floating in the Salt River in Phoenix is a long-standing tradition.
 Locals get a reprieve from the city at the Tonto National Forest and flat along the salty river in rented tubes.